ZhaoqiongZ/pytorch_examples/ipex_llm_qlora_finetune/README.md

 ### Step 6: Run inference with quantized model

-There will be an FileNotFoundError for libbitsandbytes_cpu.dll, but we don't need this package, so please ignore this and continue running, we are upstream to PyTorch to fix it in following release.
+There will be a FileNotFoundError for libbitsandbytes_cpu.dll, but we don't need this package.
+Please ignore this and continue running.
+We are upstream to PyTorch to fix it in the following release

 ```bash
 # set quant_type and max_new_tokens according to your needs